 - Truss the chicken if desired.
 Place the chicken breast side up in a cast iron pan or a roasting pan.

-- Check if the chicken is done by piercing it with a skewer into the thickest part of the thigh, the juices should run clear.
+- Check if the chicken is done by piercing it with a skewer into the thickest part of the thigh; the juices should run clear.
 The best way to prove if the chicken is cooked through is to pierce it into the thickest part of the thigh with a meat thermometer.
 The internal temperature should be 73 degrees Celsius/ 165 degrees Fahrenheit.

-- If the juices are not clear or the necessary internal temperature is not reached continue roasting the chicken for another 5 minutes, then check again.
+- Check again: If the juices are not clear or the necessary internal temperature is not reached continue roasting the chicken for another 5 minutes, then check again.
 Continue checking every 5 minutes or so until the appropriate internal temperature is reached, the roasting time depends on the oven as well.

 - Let the chicken rest for 10-15 minutes before carving.